writing-habits

 3. Read a Variety of Books

-It’s important for writers to read a variety of books, even if they don’t like the genre.
+Writers need to read a variety of books, even if they don’t like the genre.
 This will help them to develop a better understanding of good language and word choice.
 It can also inspire new ideas for their own stories.

 4. Write in a Journal